TR EN

 OBJECTIVES AND CONTENTS

-Objectives of the Course Unit: It's aimed to gain knowledge to identify biochemical reactions in the cell at the molecular level and to describe pathological events.
+Objectives of the Course Unit: It is aimed to gain knowledge and attitudes regarding the differentiation of basic biochemical reactions at the cellular level and the explanation of pathological processes.

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to)